albentrang/cypress-portfolio/test_plans/deck_of_cards_api_plan.md

 - Using the function that lists cards from a pile by specifying its name will have an attribute called "cards" that lists all the cards in that pile.
 The other piles will not have that attribute.
 - Setting the "count" query parameter to 0 when drawing from piles will actually draw all the cards from the pile.
 - The function that returns drawn cards to the deck does not work with multiple decks because that function does not take duplicate cards that are already in the deck.
+- The function that returns cards, either drawn or from a pile, to the deck does not put those cards in order on top of the deck if the deck has been shuffled.